 Bookkeeping can most definitely be a profitable work-from-home career!
-My first year I began getting clients in April and was still able to match my income from the previous year.
+In my first year, I began getting clients in April and was still able to match my income from the previous year.

 This year, I will more than double that.
-This business will not only allow me to achieve my financial goals, it has led me to new and improved ones!
+This business will not only allow me to achieve my financial goals, but it has also led me to new and improved ones!

 What advice do you have for individuals who are considering working as a bookkeeper from home?